testbook/beholdJS/README.md

 * ngApp & directive configuration must match your angular module and directive respectively.
 * The bindings also need to have a initial value and the type of binding that it is (this is important for params to pass properly).
-* The directive itself & the angular runtime is expected to be loaded in the scripts section of the directive. each script can be defined as a url (using src) or as a string containing the JS to be inserted in a script tag before rendering.
+* The directive itself & the angular runtime is expected to be loaded in the scripts section of the directive. each script can be defined as a url (using src) or as a string (using content) containing the JS to be inserted in a script tag before rendering.
 * If you are going to generate a lot of requests it might make sense for your project to also include the angular runtime as a string, to avoid resource fetching.

 you can use the config object directly if you need to, or you can define optional custom JSDOM options, render timeout & renderer